hsc-research/tutorial_genus/README.md

 # Tasks
 ## Task 1 - Starting the tool
 ### Configuration ###
-The path to Genus on the UI server is provided.
-So, directly type `genus` to invoke the tool.
+A script for configuring the path to Genus on CMU servers is provided.
+The script is called genus.sh and it has to be sourced once for every session/terminal that you open.
+To source it, type `source genus.sh`

 ### Loading ###
 Make sure you can start Genus.
 If your setup is right, typing `genus` on a terminal will start the tool.
 To exit the tool, type exit or press `CTRL+C` twice.
 If the installation is correct, you will see something like this on the screen: